 Teach the Future Scotland

-We're campaigning for Cabinet Secretary for Education and Skills Shirley-Anne Somerville to implement 4 specific policy asks, which you can read about in our policy guide here.
+We're campaigning for the Scottish Government to implement 4 specific policy asks, which you can read about below.

 We hope that these asks will achieve our vision of broad climate and environmental education.

 Our Scottish campaign has two parent organisations, Fridays For Future Scotland and National Union of Students Scotland.
-We are supported by SOS-UK (Students Organising for Sustainability).
+We are supported by SOS-UK (Students Organising for Sustainability UK).

-Our volunteers, supported by staff, have created four asks for the Scottish Government.
+Our volunteers, supported by staff, have created four asks for the Scottish Government which we ask the Cabinet Secretary for Education and Skills to adopt.
 These have been developed specifically for education in Scotland.
-We will be presented these at a Parliamentary Reception to MSPs, Councillors, students and stakeholders on the 22nd of March.
+We first presented these at our Parliamentary Reception to MSPs, Councillors, students and stakeholders on the 22nd March 2023.
 You can read about the event in our blog post.

 ASK 1: Mainstream inclusion of climate justice education across the curriculum